The Office of Grants & Sponsored Programs is responsible for:

 Grant and Contract Preparation

 Our office provides primary assistance to anyone submitting a proposal or application for funding to an outside agency.
 We will assist you with research, contacts, internal and external guidelines and policies, editorial services, printing services, basic secretarial support, and document dissemination.
-Any faculty or staff member considering submitting a grant application with Mansfield University as the administrative and fiscal agent must notify the Grant Development Office at least one month prior to the application deadline for assistance with local grants, and three months for assistance with federal and private grants.
-All applications must be approved and submitted by the Grants Development Office with university administration approval.
+Any faculty or staff member considering submitting a grant application with Mansfield University as the administrative and fiscal agent must notify our office at least one month prior to the application deadline for assistance with local grants, and three months for assistance with federal and private grants.
+All applications must be approved and submitted by the Office of Grants & Sponsored Programs.

 - Grant Proposal Preparation - Our office can help you research potential funding sources; obtain information and application forms; prepare proposals and budgets; and obtain internal reviews and approvals necessary for the proposal to be sent off campus.